kottans/mock-repo/README.md

 ![StupidCat](./assets/images/stupid_cat.jpg)

 ## Hello, everyone!
-Myname is Kateryna and I'm happy to join this community!
+My name is Kateryna and I'm happy to join this community!